Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 To fix this, replace the battery.
 Now you can’t easily get to it in most JBL speakers.
 So to do this you must take the speaker apart.
 However, beware that disassembling the unit will likely break the waterproof seal.
 So this means that the unit will no longer resist damage should you dunk it.

 Further, destroying this seal may also change how the unit sounds.
-Thus battery replacement should be done by someone who knows how to choose the right replacement battery.
+Thus get someone who knows how to choose the right replacement to change the battery.
 They must also be able to restore the seal as they reassemble the speaker.

 5. The Speaker Might be Defective when the Red Light Stays On

-Even if you have a strong enough power supply and cable with a working battery, the charging current that actually reaches the battery may be too low or too high.
+Now you may have a strong enough power supply and cable with a working battery.
+But the current that actually reaches the battery may be too low or too high.
 The can happen when the battery management system inside degrades.
-Now these circuits watch the battery, regulate the amount of charge, and shut off the charging current when they see that the speaker is fully recharged.
+In detail: These circuits watch the battery and regulate the amount of charge.
+Then they shut off the charging current when they detect that the speaker reaches full charge.

 The best answer here, though perhaps not the most affordable one, is to just buy a new speaker.
 The micro circuits are typically too small for most human hands to work with.
-So unless you can replace the system board(s) in whole, just buy another speaker to avoid the time and headache of repairs.
+So unless you can replace the system board(s) in whole, just buy another speaker.